Skip to main content

 Jeff: Our team made up of coastal engineering specialists and financial experts have provided suggested solutions that include regional sediment management planning, beneficial use of dredge sediments, grouping neighboring projects together, environmental enhancement funding, and examining incorporating taxes and/or tourism fees into our plans.
 Challenging times require creative solutions from innovative professionals.

-Al: I agree with Matt and Jeff, and our Financial Services & Management team can provide analyses to a County that identifies funding gaps and revenue sources to help officials plan and fund future renourishment efforts.
+Our Financial Services & Management team can provide analyses to a County that identifies funding gaps and revenue sources to help officials plan and fund future renourishment efforts.
 One tool our experts have access to is a funding portal—an online tool that aggregates data daily from 15,000 government and private funding sources.
 And since 1985, Stantec has helped clients secure over $1 billion in grant funding.

 Recently, our team worked in concert with attorneys for the Town of Longboat Key in Florida to reevaluate appropriate tax rates and the associated tax rolls to solidify the continued funding of their annual beach renourishment and maintenance services.
 This helped the Town secure a regular revenue stream for coastal projects and is just one example of how proper financial planning can help alleviate and plan for future funding needs.